MatthieuDartiailh/bytecode/doc/api.rst

       Compute the stack size required by a bytecode object.
 Will raise an exception if the bytecode is invalid.

+   .. method:: update_flags(is_async: bool = False)

+      Update the object flags by calling :py:func:infer_flags on itself.

 Cell and Free Variables
 =======================